nbtk/momonga/README.md

 import momonga
 import time

-rbid = 'SET A ROUTE B ID'
+rbid = 'SET YOUR ROUTE B ID'
-pwd  = 'SET A ROUTE B PASSWORD' dev  = '/dev/ttyUSB0' # in a case of RaspberryPi OS
+pwd  = 'SET YOUR ROUTE B PASSWORD' dev  = '/dev/ttyUSB0' # in a case of RaspberryPi OS

 with momonga.Momonga(rbid, pwd, dev) as mo: